jshmattos/holbertonschool-higher_level_programming/0x0E-SQL_more_queries/README.md

 * How to retrieve datas from multiple tables in one request
 * What are subqueries
 * What are JOIN and UNION

+## Usage
+* All files will be executed on Ubuntu 14.04 LTS using MySQL 5.7 (version 5.7.8-rc)

 ---